utshomax/postman-docs/src/pages/docs/introduction/overview.md

 ## Documenting your API

 Documentation is an important part of any collection or API.
-Good documentation helps the people who use your collection to understand what it does and how each request works.
+Good documentation helps the people who use your collection understand what it does and how each request works.
 And comprehensive API documentation lets your consumers know what endpoints are available and how to interact with them.

 Once you've generated documentation for your collection or API, users can view the documentation in Postman.
 By default your documentation is private, so you must share a collection or API with others before they can access it.
 If you're creating a public API, you can publish your documentation to make it publicly available to anyone with a web browser.